servo/rust-webvr/README.md

 # rust-webvr
-WebVR Core API implementation for servo.
-We're working on integrating this core module into the Servo browser architecture.
+Safe rust API that provides a way to interact with Virtual Reality headsets and integration with vendor specific SDKs like OpenVR and Oculus.
+The API is inspired on the easy to use WebVR API but adapted to Rust design patterns.

-This module can be tested outside of Servo and even be used as a simple to use VR API on any Rust standalone app which uses native Rust code and native OpenGL calls.
-It contains a full working OpenVR implementation.
+It's used in the WebVR Core implementation for Servo browser.
+This module can be tested outside of Servo and even be used on any vanilla Rust app.

 ## Room Scale example: